vipulnaik/diet-exercise-health/notes/2020-coronavirus-activity-tracker.md

 I went to Bangkok Thai Cuisine around 2:40 PM and got a yellow curry tofu.
 I was in the restaurant between around 2:46 PM and 2:55 PM.
 The waiter was the usual male one.

+Early in the day I was feeling fatigue and a headache, this continued in mild form through the day but was reduced by a partial nap.